poyiray/CCC-solutions/README.md

 # ccc solutions

 Too lazy to organize the files, but I'm sure it has most of the solutions for junior and the senior questions.
+Also missed some of the junior questions, beacause I didn't save it after when I finished writing it.

 _There is no guarantee that all solutions will work, some problems may be unresolved, but the file is too messy for me to find out._